w3c/wai-people-use-web/_people-use-web/user-stories-eight.md

 : **Problem:** "I have difficulty with spelling and sometimes misspell words.
 Sometimes I don't get the search results I'm looking for."
 : **Works well:** "I like when search tools offer alternative spellings or alternative search suggestions instead of just returning no results."

-Browser settings don't "stick"
+Browser settings aren't respected
-: **Problem:** "I use browser settings to specify the font, text size, and line spacing I need but some sites don't keep my settings."
+: **Problem:** "I use browser settings to specify the font, text size, and line spacing I need but some sites don't display my settings."
-: **Works well:** "When I change things in my browser, websites keep those settings."
+: **Works well:** "When I change things in my browser, websites show those settings."

 Distracting pop-ups
 : **Problem:** "Banner ads and popups are distracting and make me lose focus on what I'm doing."